 To do this, simply re-engage at work.
 And, do so in a much different way than how you currently approach your job.
 Don’t continue to grind.
 Learn to delegate, say no more and slow down.
 Small changes may help you view your job differently.
 And, a new mindset may be just what you need to recharge your excitement and avoid a career disaster!

 Take A Vacation, In Fact, Take All Of It

 To recharge, take a vacation!
 A vacation can do wonders to change your professional perspective.
-I’m amazed at the number of clients we coach who are burning the candle at both ends.
-Although they have ample vacation time, they believe they’re too busy to take it.
+I’m amazed at how many Mentor Happy and projectU clients report that they feel they’re burning the candle at both ends.
+And, although they have ample vacation time, they believe they’re too busy to take it.
 Sound familiar?